zengzhaoxing/SharpView/README.md

 -----|------|----
-radius    | dimension    | radius of the view corner backgroundColor   | color     | backgroundColor arrowDirection    | enum    | the sharp location,and one of the(top,left,right,bottom)
+radius    | dimension    | radius of the view corner backgroundColor   | color     | backgroundColor arrowDirection    | enum    | the sharp location,can be one of the(top,left,right,bottom)
 relativePosition   | relativePosition| relative position of the sharp sharpSize    | dimension    | sharp length